These days the buyer’s journey starts online.

 People who are ready to buy your product or service use search strings like ‘buy now’, ‘affordable’, ‘cheapest’ ‘review’ ‘discount’ and product searches.

-Target primary keyword and secondary keywords
+Target primary keywords and secondary keywords

 The SEO landscape is now very competitive.
 You can’t compete by just targeting your main keyword.
 You must also target similar expressions around your primary keyword.